Kathryn D. Brown

 Music Lab Coordinator

-Kathryn D. Brown serves as music lab coordinator and adjunct music faculty, teaching Foundations of Music, Commercial Music Techniques and a fast-track section of Music Appreciation.
+Kathryn D. Brown's teaching load includes Fundamentals of Music, Commercial Music Techniques, online Music Appreciation, and she conducts the CVC Chorus.
 She is also the music director of The New Texas Symphony Orchestra and the longtime director of orchestra at Cathedral of Hope UCC in Dallas.

 Ms. Brown holds a master's degree in music education and a performance certificate in orchestral conducting from the University of Texas at Arlington, where she studied conducting with Dr. Sergio Espinosa.
 She received her bachelor's degree in music education from Angelo State University, where she studied conducting and voice with Paula Homer, currently the director of opera at the University of North Texas.
 She is in the process of earning a doctoral degree through Boston University.